-Table A.1 below presents the underwriting profit for CIL for the period ended 31 December 2022 and 2021, as well as the reconciliation of loss before tax to underwriting profit.
-Loss before tax is as shown in CIL's financial statements.
+Table A.1 below presents the underwriting profit for CIL for the years ended 31 December 2023 and 2022, as well as the reconciliation of profit/(loss) before tax to underwriting profit.
+Profit/(loss) before tax is as shown in CIL's financial statements.